-Lester Public Library of Rome to receive ‘Super Awesome Library Award’ from SCLS Foundation
+Lester Public Library of Rome receives ‘Super Awesome Library Award’ from SCLS Foundation

 Libraries come in all shapes and sizes, and each serves its community in unique ways.
 Lester Public Library of Rome is the 2017 recipient of the South Central Library System (SCLS) Foundation’s “Super Awesome Library Award,” which is ”For the library that was overall awesome in 2017.
 Maybe they handled a tough situation with grace.
 Or took a new approach.
 Or found a lot of money under a rock and did something really cool with it.
 Or got a lot of local support and kudos because they play well with others.
 Or are just plain super awesome every day.”

-The award will be presented during the annual Cornerstone Award fundraising reception, which will be held from 5-7 p.m. at the 5100 Bar & Grill, 5100 Erling Ave. in McFarland.
-The annual event is free and open to the public, and will feature light food and cash bar.
-The awards presentation will take place at 6 p.m.
+The award was presented during the annual Cornerstone Award fundraising reception, which was held from 5-7 p.m. at the 5100 Bar & Grill, 5100 Erling Ave. in McFarland.
+The awards presentation will took place at 6 p.m.

 After about a decade of planning and fundraising, the Lester Public Library of Rome was able to add a 4,025 sq. foot addition to the 2,500 sq. foot library.
 The fundraising efforts of the Friends of the Library and the Library Foundation were matched by the Town of Rome.
 “There were volunteers who made themselves available to move shelving, books, cabinets, and other library materials into the new addition in January” said Library Director Lore Ingram.
 “There was no money for landscaping, so Friends of the Library requested and received a grant from Incourage Foundation to finish some projects.
 Master Gardeners planted, hauled wheelbarrows of compost and wood chips, and worked hard to get the outside landscaping done in time for the Ribbon Cutting Ceremony in June.
 Prairie Nursery donated some plants to help finish some of the demonstration garden areas the Master Gardener Volunteers were creating.
 The cooperation of all of these groups was awesome!”
 Ingram added that Town of Rome maintenance staff were also instrumental in the waning days of the project to help get the landscaping work completed.